Finance

 How does the process work

 The process of underwriting a loan starts with the amount of money requested.
 Lenders will set a specific limit or amount of money they will lend to a borrower, which will be based on the underwriting process.
 The amount the lender will lend to a borrower is based on a few factors.
 First, the lender will look at the property value, the appraised value of the home, and how much the borrower(s) can afford to pay back.
 The lender will look at the borrower’s income and employment history to determine whether the borrower can afford the monthly payment.
-During this process, the lender will also look at a borrower’s credit history and debt-to-income ratio.
+During this process, the lender will also look at a borrower’s credit history and debt-to-income ratio, so if you have used debt consolidation to clear debts in the past, for example, that may be taken into consideration too.

 Types of Loans That Go Through Underwriting